Pers8/obsidian-files/TOK Exhibition.md

-Can you write a paragraph for my second object in a paragraph and in around 300 words also here is my second object and structure :
+Can you write a paragraph for my third object in a paragraph and in around 300 words also here is my question, third object and structure :
+Question : Are some types of knowledge more useful than others?
-Object 2 : A smartphone
+Object 3 : The world map
 Structure :
-- Describe how you use the smartphone in your daily life or its role in contemporary society.
+- Explain the context of your third object and develop this explanation, Explain the map's role in your life or its significance in a global context.
-- Discuss the type of knowledge it represents, such as technological and informational knowledge.
-Highlight how this practical and readily accessible knowledge contrasts with the emotional and interpretive knowledge offered by art.
-- Link the smartphone to the prompt by considering whether the convenience and utility it offers make its type of knowledge more 'useful' than others.
+- Link your explanation of the context to your prompt, Discuss how the map represents geographical and cultural knowledge, offering a foundational understanding of the world.
+- Make sure the point you're making about the prompt, using your third object, is not the same point you’ve made before.